Posts

 Image

-Krishna further describes the demonic natured and says, "With multiple minds, entangled in the web of delusion, addicted to the gratification of sensuous pleasures, they sink into a foul hell (16.16).
+K rishna describes the demonic natured and says, “With multiple minds, entangled in the web of delusion, addicted to the gratification of sensuous pleasures, they sink into a foul hell (16.16).
 Such self-conceited, stubborn people, intoxicated by pride and arrogance in wealth, perform the sacrifices hypocritically and without following the scriptural injunctions (16.17).
-Blinded by Ahankaar (I am a doer), power, arrogance, desire, and anger, these malicious men despise Me who dwells within them and within all other men (16.18).
+Blinded by a hankaar (I am a doer), power, arrogance, desire, and anger, these malicious men despise Me who dwells within themselves and also in all beings (16.18).
 These cruel haters, perpetrators of evil and worst among men, I hurl again and again into demonic wombs in the spheres of transmigration (16.19).
 These ignorant souls take birth again and again in demonic wombs.
-Failing to reach Me, O Arjun, they gradually sink to the most abominable type of existence" (16.20).
-Krishna earlier declared that HE is equally disposed to all living beings.
-None is Dweshya (hateful) and none is Priya (dear) to Hi
+Failing to reach Me, O Arjuna, they gradually sink to the most abominable type of existence” (16.20).
+Krishna earlier declared that He is equally disposed to all living beings.
+None is dweshya (hateful) and none is priya (dear) to Him (9.29).
+B...

 222. Might might Not be Right